Treatment for Schizophrenia

 Etymology and terminology

-The word “schizophrenia” comes from the Greek roots “schizo” = division and “phrene” = spirit describing the fragmented thinking of people with this disorder.
+The word “schizophrenia” comes from the Greek roots “schizo” = division and “phrene” = spirit, describing the fragmented thinking of people with this disorder.

-Signs and symptoms
+Signs and symptoms of schizophrenia

 Jumbled thinking